-The debate goes on about whether it’s better to buy a dog from a breeder or to adopt a shelter dog.
-But many of us adopt dogs from other people – dogs that aren’t in the best homes or dogs that are “handed over to us.”
+While it’s great to buy a dog from a breeder or adopt a shelter dog, many of us adopt dogs directly from their previous owners.

-I found my mutt Ace through Adopt A Pet of Fargo Moorhead.
-His original owner was doing her best to find a new owner for “Junior” with the help of the rescue group.
-Once I took the mutt off her hands, we did not talk again.
-We’d talked over the phone several times and met in person, but that was that.
-Mostly she just wanted me to get rid of that annoying, hyper pup that was adding more stress than he was worth.
+Mostly she just wanted to find a new home for that annoying, hyper pup that was adding more stress than he was worth.
 Sometimes I’ve wanted to contact her again – to ask her to check out my blog, to tell her Ace is a great dog – but I’ve lost her number and can’t remember her name.

 If Ace’s previous owner ever does stumble across this blog, I doubt she’d even recognize him.
 He has a new name and in many ways is a new dog.
-He has a new life now, a better one.
-He has moved on, and so has she.
+He has a new life now, not necessarily better but I like to think so.
+He moved on years ago, and so has she.

 Dogs are re-homed all the time.
 That’s life.